StevenLau6/StevenLau6.github.io/_pages/about.md

   - /about.html
 ---

-Liu is a Postdoctoral Fellow @ The Hong Kong Polytechnic University <a href="https://www.polyu.edu.hk/">(PolyU)</a>.
-Liu is working on Generative AI and Natural Language Processing.
+Dr. Liu is a Postdoctoral Fellow @ The Hong Kong Polytechnic University <a href="https://www.polyu.edu.hk/">(PolyU)</a> working on Generative AI and Natural Language Processing.

 ## Education: